SEO Web Tools

 - Generated HTML code you can copy directly into your site's head section

-Keep in mind that if certain metadata was never added to a file or has been stripped out, it will not show up in the results — the tool can only show what is actually there.
+Keep in mind that if certain metadata was never added to a file or has been stripped out, it will not show up in the results.
+The tool can only show what is actually there.

 Why Use This Tool?